NVIDIA-Merlin/NVTabular/examples/README.md

 # NVTabular Example Notebooks

-We have created a collection of Jupyter notebooks based on different datasets.
+We have a collection of Jupyter notebooks that are based on different datasets.
 These example notebooks demonstrate how to use NVTabular with TensorFlow, PyTorch, and [HugeCTR](https://github.com/NVIDIA/HugeCTR).
 Each example provides additional information about NVTabular's features.

 If you'd like to create a full conda environment to run the example notebooks, do the following: